-You may know that Paul and I were licenced foster care providers as part of our plan to adopt children from the foster care system, even though we didn’t take short-term foster care placements as a general rule.
+You may know that Paul and I were licensed foster care providers as part of our plan to adopt children from the foster care system, even though we didn’t take short-term foster care placements as a general rule.
 We were, in fact, looking forward to adopting a couple of kids just before he died.
 In my grief, however, I wasn’t emotionally prepared to take on single motherhood.
 And I didn’t think it would be fair for children hoping for (and in need of) an active and happy mom and dad to be thrust upon a grieving widow.
 No, that wouldn’t have been fair to any of us!

 So I was left wondering what I would do.
 Would I abandon my foster care licence?
 Would I continue with plans to adopt down the road?
-Would I foster children short-term?
+Would I foster children short term?
 I didn’t know.
 Sometimes I think I still don’t know!

 Actually, I think I was on the road to knowing.
 You see, I always knew that my life would include children.
 I just didn’t know when or how.
-And whilst long before meeting Paul I thought about adopting and being a single mom, I never dreamed there would be a time that I was caring for children as a grieving widow!
-So, I’d decided a few weeks ago that I needed to think of me first.
+And whilst long before meeting Paul, I thought about adopting and being a single mom, I never dreamed there would be a time that I was caring for children as a grieving widow!
+So, I’d decided a few weeks ago that I needed to think of myself first.
 Of my desire for my master’s degree.
 I decided that I would continue with my application plans for fall 2011 admission and play the rest by ear.
 If I was accepted, then I would know that school was the right path for right now.
 If I was denied, I would take it as a sign that foster parenting was the right path for right now.

-When I got to the office last Monday, I made a note to call my care licenser to let her know that I wanted to retain my license, but needed more time to figure out my path before I considered a placement.
+When I got to the office last Monday, I made a note to call my care licenser to let her know that I wanted to retain my licence but needed more time to figure out my path before I considered a placement.
 But before I could call her, a social worker called me to tell me about a young girl who needed a home for a while.

 It seemed to me that I could actually help this child.
 And maybe, just maybe, she could help me, too.
 It’s turned my world sideways, which is an improvement on the upside-down orientation that it’s been for more than a year.
 The world looks a bit different from this angle, but as Paul always said: Different doesn’t always mean better or worse; sometimes different is just different.

-I don’t know how long this amazing child will be with me, but I’m certain that we will make lasting impressions on each others lives in the time we’re together.
+I don’t know how long this amazing child will be with me, but I’m certain that we will make lasting impressions on each other’s lives in the time we’re together.
 We bonded over cake-baking yesterday and toe-nail painting today.
-She arrived with a couple of “Learn French” CDs, so I figured that I can help her learn and maybe it will help me remember the two years’ of French I took in high school.
+She arrived with a couple of “Learn French” CDs, so I figured that I can help her learn and maybe it will help me remember the two years of French I took in high school.

-I’m still planning to start my studies in the fall—assuming there’s a school that will have me—but in between now and then, I’m going to be the positive light in a child’s life.
+I’m still planning to start my studies in the fall – assuming there’s a school that will have me – but in between now and then, I’m going to be the positive light in a child’s life.
 And she’ll be a positive light in mine.

 And there you have it.
 I’m responsible for the life of a child for the next [who knows how long].
 Scary.
 Exciting.
 Scary.
 Enriching.
 Scary…

 (I know!
 Can you believe that someone gave me a kid to care for?
 I mean, I’m totally insane and I can barely take care of myself!
-But then, maybe it takes a bit of madness to deal with the ins-and-outs of the foster care system!)
+But then, maybe it takes a bit of madness to deal with the ins and outs of the foster care system!)